polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

 Sauna room is a dry type of sauna (only heat) for 2 to 4 people.
 It is imperative to **[read our rules before using sauna](sauna_operating_rules.pdf)**, in which you will also find how to pay for sauna.

-You can reserve sauna from reservation system here: <https://gym.pod.cvut.cz/rezervace>.
+You can reserve sauna from reservation system here: <https://olymp.pod.cvut.cz>.
+Use same login credentials as to Hydra.

 #### How to turn on and use sauna room